Open Enrollment Frequently Asked Questions

 If my application is accepted, how do I secure my child's seat at the school?

-You complete the registration process to secure a seat at the school.
-See above for required registration documents.
-Once you receive notice your application has been selected, you must register your child at that school by the deadline included in the notification with proof of residency documents that correspond to the address entered on the application.
+The child's parent/guardian must complete the online registration process to secure a seat at the school.
+Once parents receive notice of an offer, the parent/guardian must register the child online by the deadline included in the notification.
+Documentation will be required at this time, including proof of residency that corresponds to the address entered on the application.
 If a child is not registered by the deadline, the spot will be forfeited.
 (PUSD considers US Mail not returned to the District as notification delivered.)

 Can I change schools during the year?

 No. PUSD does not grant mid-year transfers.
-If your child is currently attending a PUSD school other than your school of residence and you wish to change enrollment to the school of residence for the 2020-2021 school year, you will need to come to the Office of Enrollment, Permits and Student Records beginning December 9, 2019 to relinquish your permit.
-For those who have applied online during Open Enrollment and would also like to relinquish their permit, please come to the Office of Enrollment, Permits and Student Records starting June 1 to August 7, 2020.
-No transfers will be permitted after August 7, 2020.
-The school a student is registered at, on August 10, 2020 is the school of attendance for the academic year.
+If your child is currently attending a PUSD school other than your school of residence and you wish to change enrollment to the school of residence for the next school year, you will need submit a relinquish form online to the Office of Enrollment, Permits and Student Records the summer before the next school year.
+No transfers will be permitted after a week prior to the start of the school year.

 I am new to PUSD but missed Open Enrollment.